 What scuba gear will you use?

 The course includes a theory session prior to the dives to tell you everything you need to know for the course.
 This will cover the advantages and disadvantages of diving with twinsets, gas management, components of a twinset system and dealing with equipment failure.
 Followed by a confined water training dive in a twinset and then two open water dives to practice rigging your twinset, demonstrate buoyancy and emergency procedure skills.
+This is presented to you via presentation before you get in the pool.

 Please note course fees do not include entry into training sites or on boat dives if required.
 Parking fees at sites may also apply.